INSTI HIV Self-Test Study in Canada

 The IWRG is involved in the first Canadian study to evaluate HIV self-testing in Canada, using the INSTI HIV Self-Test device.

-If approved by Health Canada, it would make the INSTI HIV Self-Test device widely accessible, convenient, and provide additional testing options for key populations susceptible to HIV.
+The INSTI HIV Self-Test was approved by Health Canada in November 2020.
+The INSTI HIV Self-Test device is widely accessible, convenient and provides additional testing options for key populations susceptible to HIV.
+It is available for purchase on the INSTI website.

-The study will include 1,000 participants from key priority populations in Toronto, Montreal, Winnipeg, Saskatoon and Victoria.
-The IWRG is working with Saskatoon Sexual Health to conduct our portion of the study.
+The study included nearly 800 participants from key priority populations in Toronto, Montreal, Winnipeg, Saskatoon and Victoria before it was halted because of safety concerns stemming from COVID-19 outbreaks throughout Canada.
+The IWRG worked with Saskatoon Sexual Health to conduct our portion of the study.

 The project team includes highly experienced and qualified professionals from across Canada, led by Sean B. Rourke, a scientist at St. Michael’s Li Ka Shing Knowledge Institute.